The BS-HTS requires 122 total hours

 Humanities And Fine Arts (12 hrs)

 HTS students take ENGL 1101 and 1102 and six credit hours in a single foreign language.
 ENGL 1101 and ENGL 1102 must be completed in the student's first 30 credit hours at Georgia Tech.
+Applicable language classes may not be taught in English.

 Social Science Electives (3 hrs)